ActianCorp/integration-platform-docs/docs/collections.md

 Distance metrics are used to measure similarities among vectors.
 The choice of metric depends on the way vectors obtaining and, in particular, on the method of neural network encoder training.

-Qdrant supports these most popular types of metrics:
+Cortex supports these most popular types of metrics:

 * Dot product: `Dot` - [[wiki]](https://en.wikipedia.org/wiki/Dot_product)
 * Cosine similarity: `Cosine`  - [[wiki]](https://en.wikipedia.org/wiki/Cosine_similarity)